bangbang93/mongoose-typescript/README.md

 `@defaults(value)` set schema `{default: value}`

-`@ref(nameOrClass: string | IMongooseClass)` set schema `{ref: nameOrClass}` if type isn't set, and the argument is class, `mongoose-typescript` will try to using the typeof `class._id`, if cannot determined the type, using `mongoose.Types.ObjectId`
+`@ref(nameOrClass: string | IMongooseClass)` set schema `{ref: nameOrClass}` if type isn't set, and the argument is class, `mongoose-typescript` will try to using the typeof `class._id`

 `@statics` register statics method